In December, Michigan legalized sports betting, online casinos, online poker and DFS.

 - Pari-mutuel wagering (horse racing)

 There are 26 casinos in Michigan, including three commercial casinos in Detroit and 23 tribal casinos across the state.

-Pari-mutuel wagering on horse racing has been legal in Michigan since 1933.
+Betting on horse racing (pari-mutuel wagering)has been legal in Michigan since 1933.
 However, there is only one live, simulcast horse racing venue left in the state.

 Finally, the Michigan Lottery and laws governing charitable gaming have been around since 1972.

 Here, we examine Michigan’s gambling history and take a deep dive into what you can bet on in the Great Lakes State.

 Below are some of the most significant dates in Michigan’s legal gambling timeline:

 - 1933: Michigan passes the Racing Act of 1933 to authorize and regulate pari-mutuel horse racing.
 The Office of Racing Commissioner is created.

 - May 16, 1972: Michigan voters approve a constitutional amendment authorizing the launch of a state lottery.
 The vote passes by a 2-1 margin.